BurritoSuicide/cloud-ip-ranges-csv/README.md

 # cloud-ip-ranges

-The idea of this repository is to have one source for all major cloud providers, which shows their assigned IP ranges.
+Forked from femueller, this repo will contain major cloud provider IP ranges formatted in CSV and cleaned up.

 ## Data sources